2019ChenGong/Gap-DPImage/README.md

 ## Todo list

-- multi gpus

-- resolutions

-- out of memeroy

 - use a npz to store

+- public model ++

+- resize to 256

+- FID